The White Rabbit offers his pocket watch to me

 The dead eyes covered with pennies

 The kit-box stenciled with numbers

 Beyond my comprehension.

 My great uncle Ishmael worked at Dean Clough carpets which was, at the time, the largest carpet manufacturer in the world.
-Today it houses, art galleries and the Loom Café, decorated with Alive in Wonderland paraphernelia.
+Today it houses, art galleries and the Loom Café, decorated with Alice in Wonderland paraphernelia by Chris Mould.